04 Feb The Only Retail Calendar You Need for 2019

-Do You know what Daykeeting is?
+Do You know what Dayketing is?

-Marketing online and Daykeeting
+Marketing online and Dayketing

 The peculiarities of each type of date or event will also help us to properly segment our database to try to be even more efficient and not make mistakes with the target of the promotion.

 Things to keep in mind when using our marketing calendar template

 Planning your marketing calendar ahead of time based on major dates will also help your business stay on track with its promotional campaigns, sales, seasonal products, and special offers during the most effective times.

 If you have a product that might be especially relevant to a certain time or event, start your promotions in advance.
 Use our retail calendar to create a marketing schedule.
 It is important that you start advertising and ramping up your marketing campaigns for the products you think consumers might be interested in well before the time or event they may want it for.
 If you start promoting your products too late, consumers won’t know about them until it’s too late!
 Put your products or services on consumers’ radars so they are aware of them in time.
 Remember, consumers also like to plan ahead!

 It is important for your business to be up to date on the latest things going on in the world in order to stay relevant with your customers, that is why a retail calendar is important to use.

 For example, on Super Bowl Sunday, consumers may be looking to host parties with their favorite football snacks.
 So, if you are a grocery store, you may want to tailor your advertisements and discounts to food typical for football-viewing parties (wings, beer, dips, chips, etc.).
 Making it known to consumers that they can trust your company to provide the products they want is important when it comes to ensuring consumers choose your store!